Muhammad Yunus: Nagorik Shakti

 In early 2006, Yunus, along with other members of the civil society including Rehman Sobhan, Muhammad Habibur Rahman, Kamal Hossain, Matiur Rahman, Mahfuz Anam and Debapriya Bhattacharya, participated in a campaign for honest and clean candidates in national elections.
 He considered entering politics in the later part of that year.
-On 11 February 2007, Yunus wrote an open letter, published in the Bangladeshi newspaper Daily Star, where he asked citizens for views on his plan to float a political party to establish political goodwill, proper leadership and good governance.
+On 11 February 2007, Yunus wrote an open letter, published in the Bangladeshi newspaper The Daily Star, where he asked citizens for views on his plan to float a political party to establish political goodwill, proper leadership and good governance.
 In the letter, he called on everyone to briefly outline how he should go about the task and how they can contribute to it.
 Yunus finally announced that he is willing to launch a political party tentatively called Nagorik Shakti (lit.
 'Citizens' Power') on 18 February 2007.
 There was speculation that the army supported a move by Yunus into politics.
 On 3 May, however, Yunus declared that he had decided to abandon his political plans following a meeting with the head of the caretaker government, Fakhruddin Ahmed.